Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 account with a paid subscription (Patreon or Prepaid) by going to [pixeldrain.com/d/me](/d/me).

- * **IMPORTANT**: The filesystem is *experimental*.
+ * **IMPORTANT**: The filesystem is still in development.
 This means that it's not finished yet.
-While the filesystem seems stable now and I am using it personally too, you are strongly advised to keep backups of anything you upload there.
+While the filesystem seems stable now and I am using it personally too, you are strongly advised to keep backups of anything you upload here.
  * If you experience any issues while using the filesystem, feel free to discuss them on [the Discord community](https://discord.gg/TWKGvYAFvX).